 Myth #2: Bitcoin will crash because other coins crashed after their halving

 Some believe that since other coins dumped after their halvings, the same will happen with Bitcoin.
 They point to the example of LTC (Litecoin): “Hype Over Litecoin’s Halving Leaves Owners Holding the Bag.”

-The truth: This belief ignores the other fundamental issues that plague altcoins like LTC.
+This belief ignores the other fundamental issues that plague altcoins like LTC.
 Bitcoin’s trading volume is typically more than the next 30 largest altcoins by market capitalization combined.
 The smaller the market, the easier it is to manipulate.
 Traders use altcoin trading to accumulate more Bitcoin, while Bitcoin itself is used as a store of value and not often moved.
 People make plans to pass Bitcoin on to their children, while it’s hard to find anyone who seriously considers this for any other altcoin.
 This makes sense, as only the coin with the highest liquidity and saleability across time and space can be considered a monetary good; this is a self-reinforcing characteristic.

 Other coins are neither scarce nor secure like Bitcoin.
 It is perhaps for this reason that gold and Bitcoin have strong price correlations with their stock to flow models, and other altcoins do not, indicating that we should not use altcoin behavior as a way to predict Bitcoin behavior.